 If you’d like, take a line a week and use it as a point of inquiry.
 Let it inspire and influence your week, let yourself be guided to ask, ‘How free am I in this aspect of my life?’
 My hope is that it’s a living document that informs your thoughts, your words and your deeds.

-And when you’re ready to shift from inspiration to becoming a living embodiment of the manifesto, A Visible Woman is waiting for you.
-Join us here.
+And when you’re ready to shift from inspiration to becoming a living embodiment of the manifesto, enrol to study with us here.